ADHD in Girls

 ADHD assessment prices

-Child & adolescent assessment
+Child ADHD assessment

 Whatās included

-- Appointment with a consultant child & adolescent psychiatrist
+- Assessment with CAMHS consultant psychiatrist

 Ā£1450

-Finance options on request.
+Finance options are available on request.

 Key people